-Upon arriving at my fancy corporate office at the record label BMG one morning in 2004, I realized I was losing my mind and miserable, so began planning my escape.
+One morning in 2004, I arrived at my fancy corporate office at the record label BMG only to realize that I was losing my mind and miserable, so began planning my escape.

-Family, friends, and colleagues thought I was crazy as I had the perfect job -- a 6-figure International Vice President title in the music business, expense account, business class travel, free concerts and CDs, getting to hang with musicians like Etta James, Ziggy Marley, James Galway, The Chieftains, Rachael Yamagata, and Cesaria Evora, and blast loud music or watch TV in my office while chilling on the couch wearing jeans.
+Everyone thought I was crazy as I had the perfect perk-filled job -- a 6-figure International Vice President title in the music business with expense account, business class travel, free concerts and CDs, hanging with musicians like Etta James, Ziggy Marley, James Galway, The Chieftains, Rachael Yamagata, and Cesaria Evora, and getting to blast loud music or watch TV in my office while chilling on the couch wearing jeans.

 The reality though was that a long and amazing 20-ish year career in entertainment marketing and PR had sucked the life out of me.
-My job was always to help others achieve their goals and dreams, but I lost myself in the mix.
-That morning in 2004, I asked myself, ‘What about my dreams and goals?’
+I was always helping others achieve their goals and dreams, but lost myself in the process.
+That morning in 2004, an aha moment hit, ‘What about my dreams and goals?’

-Coming from a family of artists and entrepreneurs, following convention was not part of my upbringing.
+Coming from a family of artists and entrepreneurs, following convention was not what I learned.
 So, I did what was most logical to me… got a buy-out of my contract that gave me 5 months pay, unemployment, and cobra health insurance, and decided to go as far away as possible -- to Africa.

-I went to Ghana for 2 months to reconnect with myself, recharge, and gain clarity about my life as I did my Kundalini Yoga Teacher Training program over there.
+I went to Ghana for 2 months to reconnect with myself, recharge, and gain clarity about my life as I did my Kundalini Yoga Teacher Training program.
 Without warning though, on day 9 of my journey, I almost died from severe malaria.
 Minutes from dead, my life was saved by an amazing Ayurvedic African doctor, and it forever changed me.

-My experiences in Ghana brought me clarity: I’m a storyteller and giving voice to things that matter is what lights my fire.
+My time in Ghana gave me clarity: I’m a storyteller and giving voice to things that matter is what lights my fire.

 I realized that on both a personal level or for a brand there are some necessary basics…clarity, knowing your big ‘why,’ what makes you different, and identifying and owning your voice and truth.
 Without any of these, forward movement isn’t possible.